sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 capability.
 The end-goal is that the right people are responsible for the right tasks, and that the organization's capabilities are leveraged effectively to achieve the desired outcome.

 People, or capabilities, relate to the components of the Chain of Accountability in different manners.
-Some bear the end responsability for a component, whilest others are merely impacted by it.
+Some bear the final responsibility for a component, whilst others are merely impacted by it.
 The following relationships are defined between the components and the capabilities:

-* **'Accountable for':** The person who is ultimately responsible for the component.
-They are the ones who will be held accountable for the success or failure of the component.
+* **'Accountable for':** The people (or capabilities) who are ultimately responsible for the component.
+They are the ones who will be held accountable for the success or failure of the chain component.
-* **'Influences':**
-* **'Impacted by':**
+* **'Influences':** The people (or capabilities) who have a direct influence on the component.
+They are not directly responsible for it,
+  but their decisions and actions can impact the outcome.
+While they are not directly accountable, they play a significant role in the success of the process.
+* **'Impacted by':** The people (or capabilities) who are affected by the component.
+They do not have a direct role in the execution or decision-making, but they are impacted by the outcome.
+Their work or responsibilities may change based on the results of the component.

 ## Background